• Menu

 How much is the average overdraft fee?

 The average overdraft fee charged by American banks is $35 per transaction.
-On the 12th of December 2024 though, Consumer Financial Protection Bureau announced some reforms which allow large banks to charge you a $5 overdraft rather than the hefty $35 per transaction next year.
+On the 12th of December 2024 though, Consumer Financial Protection Bureau1 announced some reforms which allow large banks to charge you a $5 overdraft rather than the hefty $35 per transaction next year.
 This includes an option of extending a courtesy to charge you just the cost the overdraft and nothing more.
 You can read more on the consumer bureau website I attached on this paragraph.

 Anyways, the point is you want to go for a bank with an overdraft protection.
 What this means, is you will either not be allowed to overdraft your bank account or the bank lets you overdraft.
 This is as long as you are able to pay back the overdraft cost within certain period of time.